bcbi/REDCap.jl/docs/src/index.md

 ```
 # REDCap
 ```@contents
-Pages = ["index.md", "export.md", "import.md", "utils.md"]
+Pages = ["index.md", "export.md", "import.md", "delete.md", "utils.md"]
 ```

 ## Overview

 A Julia frontend for the REDCap API.
 REDCap.jl supports both importing and exporting records, as well as deletion from the REDCap Database.
 It also includes functions for surveys and report generation.

-Available under the MIT license.
+This package is meant to be a straightforward wrapper for the REDCap API, and assumes familiarity with REDCap.

 ## Usage